jakerieger/proxyjs/README.md

 ## FAQ
 **Can I test user/pass proxies?**

-Yes.
-In version 0.0.3 you can now test user/pass authenticated proxies.
+As of version `0.0.3`, you can now test user/pass authenticated proxies.